mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Meeting_in_threads.md

 **Step 1**

-1. Connect the Zoom account to you MM account.
+1. Connect the Zoom account to your MM account.
 2. Enable the Collapsed Reply Threads(CRT) in the system console on MM and open the `threads` from the LHS on MM.
-3. Select any desried thread from the list of `followed threads` and run the slash command `/zoom start <meeting topic>` in the thread on MM.
+3. Select any desired thread from the list of `followed threads` and run the slash command `/zoom start <meeting topic>` in the thread on MM.

 **Expected**

-The slack attachment for new Zoom meeting should get generated in the desired thread on MM.
+The message attachment for the new Zoom meeting should get generated in the desired thread on MM.

 **Step 2**